City of Monroe Energy Services Department Launches Customer Survey

 The City of Monroe’s Electric Division strives to provide consistent, uninterrupted electric service 365 days a year, but sometimes unexpected conditions will cause our customers to lose power temporarily.
 Please be assured that the electric crews will work diligently to get the power back on for you.

 For questions related to street lighting please see our FAQ's page.
-Please fill out the Street Light Repair Form to request a repair.

 Documents & Forms